supergrecko/gcc/README.md

 libgccjit.
 The sample project can be found in [/samples/code-generation/](samples/code-generation)

+> Sample showing how to call JIT-generated functions is work-in-progress.

 We can use Gradle to install the required dependencies and native binaries built by JavaCPP.